krystianbajno/check_proxy.py/README.md

 # check_proxy.py
-A fast Cyber Threat Intelligence tool for creating a list of working proxies.
-Use it to obtain, validate, and check proxy origins.
-Easily create IoC proxy lists.
+A fast Cyber Threat Intelligence suite for creating a list of working proxies, that obtains, validates, and checks proxy origins.
+Easily creates IoC proxy lists.
 Supports vmess, HTTPS, and SOCKS.

 ```
        _               _